10 Reasons to Experience Hopscotch Music Festival in Raleigh in 2018

 5. Stellar headliners every night!

 Hopscotch isn't just about underground and experimental—festival organizers make sure to bring in some big name (and soon-to-be big name) acts to headline some of the main stages.
-Every night is a big night, with Future Islands and Run The Jewels Fri. night, Big Boi and Solange Sat. and Angel Olsen on Sun.
+Every night is a big night, with The Flaming Lips and Real Estate Thurs. night; Miguel, DVSN, Grizzly Bear and Thundercat Fri. night; and MC50, Liz Phair, Nile Rodgers & Chic and Moses Sumney (plus Boulevards—more on him below) on Sat. night.

 6. Plenty of delicious restuarants to try over the weekend

 Southern Living called Raleigh a "culinary mecca."
 Zagat named us one of the "Hottest Food Cities of 2016."
 OpenTable says we're home to two of the best 100 restaurants in the country.
 Forbes recognized the City of Oaks as one of 12 global destinations you should travel to in 2017, thanks to our culinary superstars.
-Four of our passionate chefs were named James Beard Award semifinalists in 2017.
-From one of the top 10 best new restaurants in the country to chef Ashley Christensen's line-up of can't-miss spots, you're in for a treat.
+Two of our passionate chefs and one of our restaurants were named James Beard Award semifinalists this year.
+From one of the top 10 best new restaurants in the country to a lineup of can't-miss spots from chef Ashley Christensen, who was named Eater's 2017 Chef of the Year, you're in for a treat.
+Another must-try, Morgan Street Food Hall just opened in the rapidly-growing Warehouse District, with 20 unique culinary concepts, a full bar, a gin cocktail bar, an outdoor patio and retail.

 Day parties have always been an essential part of the Hopscotch experience.
-More than 30 free, open-to-the-public shows (no Hopscotch ticket needed) go down beginning Thurs. with all kinds of bands rocking at a whole bunch of venues and bars around downtown Raleigh—a great way to explore even more of Raleigh's coolest bars and hangouts (and some include free food from great downtown restaurants, if you get there early!).
+More than 30 free, open-to-the-public shows (no Hopscotch ticket needed) go down beginning Thurs. with all kinds of bands rocking at a whole bunch of venues and bars around downtown Raleigh—a great way to explore even more of Raleigh's coolest bars and hangouts (and some include free pizza, if you get there early!).
 Check out the schedule, here.

 10. Raleigh, N.C.